 Lavilla specified in an interview with Interaksyon that nurses will be needed in the fields of cardiology, critical care, cardiac surgery, cardiothoracic, coronary care, and cardiac catheter labs.

 However, it is not only the Philippines that is eager to send their nurses to countries with high demand.
-There is healthy competition to be had from other Asian countries as well, such as Sri Lanka and India.
+There is healthy competition from other Asian countries as well, such as Sri Lanka and India.

 As the demand for nursing is projected to shoot in the following years, it would be wise for governments to review and constantly monitor educational standards provided to nurses.
 Since nurses’ working environment is already hazardous in the first place, governments should help in making hospitals and other health care facilities safer, more therapeutic, and less toxic for its staff.
 For nurses to better care for their patients, it is paramount that the government take their welfare seriously as well.